5 Tax Credits and Deductions for Retiring Baby Boomers

 - Your income is less than a certain amount.

 Additionally, if you itemize your federal tax deductions, you can deduct what you’ve paid in property taxes and other certain state and local taxes.
-This state and local tax (SALT) deduction is capped at $10,000 per year and allows taxpayers to deduct property taxes and either their state income tax or state sales tax.
+This state and local tax (SALT) deduction has increased to $40,000 per year for 2025 through 2028 and allows taxpayers to deduct property taxes and either their state income tax or state sales tax.
+The limit can be decreased to as low as $10,000, depending upon your income.

 When it comes to tax breaks, your age may give you even more reasons to smile this tax season.